Serving clients in Fayetteville and all of NW Arkansas

 Work With an Experienced Fayetteville Social Security Disability Attorney

 For more than 20 years, Ken Kieklak has fought for people who are unable to work through no fault of their own due to a disability, impairment, or serious long-term illness.
 Ken understands that you never asked for this condition and fights aggressively and strategically against claims examiners and administrative law judges who may mischaracterize or condition or minimize the serious impacts it has on your daily life and your ability to work.
-If you cannot work due to a serious disability or impairment call Fayetteville social security disability lawyer Ken Kieklak today at (479) 251-7767 for a free and confidential consultation.
+If you cannot work due to a serious disability or impairment call Fayetteville AR disability lawyer Ken Kieklak today at (479) 251-7767 for a free and confidential consultation.